-- We maintain that all matters relating to child protection are to be treated as confidential and only shared as per the 'working together' guidance. - Information will only be shared with agencies who we have a statutory duty to share with or individuals within the school who 'need to know'. - All staff are aware that they cannot promise a child to keep a disclosure confidential.
+- We maintain that all matters relating to child protection are to be treated as confidential and only shared as per the 'Information Sharing Advice for Practitioners' (DfE 2015) guidance. - There is a lawful basis for child protection concerns to be shared with agencies who have a statutory duty for child protection. - Information will be shared with individuals within the school who 'need to know'. - All staff are aware that they cannot promise a child to keep a disclosure confidential.